Rocky Road (TV series): Premise

-The series centers on the three young Stuart siblings who live and work in a Pismo Beach boardwalk ice cream parlor that they inherit from their recently deceased parents.
-The Stuart kids – Jessica, the 22-year-old eldest and legal guardian of her two younger siblings; Robbie, the 17-year-old middle sibling and self-appointed "idea man"; and Cindi, the 12-year-old youngest sibling – somehow find a way keep the struggling ice cream parlor afloat with the help (and interference) of their neighbors on the beach.
+The series centers on the three young Stuart siblings who live and work in a Pismo Beach boardwalk ice-cream parlor that they have inherited from their recently-deceased parents.
+The Stuart kids – Jessica, the 22-year-old eldest and legal guardian of her two younger siblings; Robbie, the 17-year-old middle sibling and self-appointed "idea man"; and Cindi, the 12-year-old youngest sibling – somehow find a way keep the struggling ice-cream parlor afloat with the help (and interference) of their neighbors on the beach.

 Jessica struggles to keep the family together while balancing a life of her own.
 Robbie is a typical teenager whose "bright ideas" have a tendency to backfire.
 And Cindi consistently finds adventures amidst a world of eccentric adults.
 Suzie Quartermain, the boardwalk's young lifeguard, is a fun-loving "party girl" whose antics always keep things interesting.
 Sandy Bradshaw, the boardwalk's police officer, is a bumbling young rookie who often finds himself in some mix-up.
-Lucas Buchanan, who owns the boardwalk's bait shop, watches over the Stuart kids and reminisces about the escapades of his younger days, before eventually selling the bait shop to retired Marine officer, Frank Wilson, Sr. and his teenage son, Frank, Jr.
+Lucas Buchanan, who owns the boardwalk's bait shop, watches over the Stuart kids and reminisces about the escapades of his younger days, before eventually selling the bait shop to retired Marine officer Frank Wilson, Sr. and his teenage son Frank, Jr.